Travel ban: Who does Trump's executive order block from entering the US?

 TRUMP TRAVEL BAN: TIMELINE OF A LEGAL JOURNEY

 Trump set a 50,000-person cap on the number of refugees accepted into the country through the end of September.
-That cap is expected to be reached around July 12.
+That cap was reached July 12.

 How is the government’s diversity program affected?